ambula-labs/ambula/README.md

 # Substrate PoI node

+## Introduction

+This repository is a fork of the substrate node-template.
+We modified the consensus layer from Aura to Proof-of-Work (PoW).
+We then tried to replace PoW with a new consensus, Proof-of-Interaction (PoI, [paper link](https://hal.archives-ouvertes.fr/hal-02479891/document)).
+The PoW consensus is designed to do local-only computations but the PoI consensus needed the ability to get the network address of other validator nodes.
+So we integrated the authority-discovery pallet to the PoW node to be able to retrieve other nodes network addresses.
+We also added a custom RPC method to the node that is able to sign arbitrary messages sent to the nodes (feature needed to do the interaction/signing part of PoI).

+The technology stack used is: the Rust programming language and the Substrate blockchain framework.

 ## Dependencies

 Depending on your operating system and Rust version, there might be additional packages required to compile this template.